Roblox/open-eval/README.md

-# OpenEval
+# OpenGameEval

-OpenEval is an evaluation framework for testing LLMs on Roblox game development tasks.
+OpenGameEval is an evaluation framework for testing LLMs on Roblox game development tasks.
 This repository contains open-sourced evaluation scripts and tools for running automated assessments in the Roblox Studio environment.

 ## Prerequisites